moizalicious/web-analyser/README.md

 Once the application starts running, open the browser and go to `http://localhost:8080` to access the web view.

 # Release Mode & Custom Ports
 By default, the application will start running in `DEBUG` mode with port `8080`.
-This can be configured via environment variables.
+This can be configured via specific environment variables.

 To define a custom application port, an `APP_PORT` environment variable must be set with the custom application port before running:
 ```bash